Geometrical Product Specification and Verification: Association

 Association is useful when we need to fit an ideal (perfect) geometrical feature to a real geometrical feature e.g. to find a perfect cylinder that approximates a cloud of points that have been extracted from a real (imperfect) cylindrical geometrical feature.
-This can be viewed as an mathematical optimization process.
+This can be viewed as a mathematical optimization process.
 A criterion for optimization has to be defined.
 This criterion can be the minimisation of a quantity such as the squares of the distances from the points to the ideal surface for example.
 Constraints can also be added such as a condition for the ideal geometrical feature to lie outside the material of the part or to have a specific orientation or location from an other geometrical feature.

 Different criteria and constraints are used as defaults throughout the GPS&V standards for different purposes such as geometrical specification on geometrical features or datum establishment for example.
 However, standardization of association as a whole is a work in progress in ISO TC 213.